lexalium/http-stepped-form/README.md

        public function getUrlBeforeStart(): string
        {
-           // returns a URL to redirect to when there is no previously renderable step }
+           // returns a URL to redirect to when there is no renderable step }

        public function getUrlAfterFinish(): string
        {
-           // return a URL to redirect to when the form was finishing }
+           // return a URL to redirect to when the form is finished }
    }